awslabs/aws-kotlin-repo-tools/README.md

 To cut a new release:

-1. Go to this repos GitHub actions.
+1. Go to this repo's GitHub actions.
 2. Locate the release workflow.
 3. Specify whether the release will be of a kn variant (used for Kotlin Native development).
 4. If you're doing a minor or major version bump, specify the version override (including "-kn" if a kn variant).